Solarite

 Efficient List Updates

-When you change an element or add another element to the items list and call render(), Solarite only redraws the changed or new elements.
-The other list items remain untouched in the DOM.
+When you change an element or add another element to the items list and call render(), Solarite only redraws the changed elements.

 Important: Nested template literals must also have the h prefix.
 Without this prefix, they'll be rendered as escaped text instead of HTML elements.